How To Attract Birds And Wildlife To Your Property

 This can be the most challenging part of establishing your wildlife habitat.
 Installing and maintaining a bird friendly stream or pond requires planning and upkeep.
 If you decide this endeavor is beyond your ability, a simple birdbath or a boulder with a cavity that catches rain or sprinkler water will do.
 In any case many hours of enjoyment can be had watching your favorite songbird bathing in your pond or birdbath.
 Who knows, Mr. and Mrs. Mallard may take up residence at your place!

 For those who undertake this challenge it invariably becomes a labor of love.
-This responsibility of course includes insuring your water sources remain free of mosquito larva, which may aid in the spread of West Nile disease.
+This responsibility of course includes insuring your water sources remain free of mosquito larvae, which may aid in the spread of West Nile disease.

 At FRBC we have on hand a large variety of birdbaths and water accessories for you to choose from.